Top 14 financial & tax year-end planning ideas

 - Consider taking continuing education, clinical and professional development courses, and seminars.
 Retain seminar, CE material and CE certificates in case of an audit.
 RCDS provides a printout of the CE courses you participated in.
 Keep it for the tax department.

 - If you have a PC, consider using other retirement planning and retirement solutions.
 You may be an un-incorporated dentist, who each year dutifully makes your maximum RRSP contributions.
 You have come to think that this is the limit to your registered retirement planning.
-However for high earners who are employed by Professional Corporations (PC), CRA has little-known avenues that allow for massive additional contributions.
-This creates a “super RRSP” which is fully deductibility by your PC and a non-taxable benefit for yourself.
-In these vehicles all growth of your assets are tax-deferred until withdrawal.
+However, for high earners who are employed by Professional Corporations (PC), CRA has little-known avenues that allow for massive additional contributions.
+This creates a “super RRSP” which is fully deductible by your PC and a non-taxable benefit for yourself.
+In these vehicles, all growth of your assets is tax-deferred until withdrawal.
 The value of Individual Pension Plans (IPPs) and Retirement Compensation Agreements (RCAs) tax solutions allow for hundreds of thousands of dollars of additional tax-deferred income to be channeled into them for your retirement.

 - The Corporate Retirement Income Maximizer (CRIM) provides tax-sheltered growth within the company.
 Use a corporate-owned life insurance contract, which creates cash values.
 Access these funds personally during your lifetime by collateralizing loans from a bank.
 Borrow funds annually to increase your retirement cash flow.
 Use appropriate documentation and guarantee fees to avoid a personal benefit.
 The bank loan is paid automatically at your death using a portion of the policy proceeds while credit to the Capital Dividend Account (CDA) is created equal to the full policy proceeds.